This Page is dedicated to our Norwegian and Irish ancestors

 Norway area of origin: Frysdal, Telemark, Norway

 To the left is Telemark Lake.
-At least one of our ancesrtors came from a farm named Sandvik
+At least one of our ancesrtors came from a farm named Sandvik.

 About Fyresdal, Telemark, Norway